BigRoomStudios/DeployBundle/README.md

 In this example, the target location has a user named "deploy" who:
   * has the local user's public key installed in it's .ssh/authorized_keys file
   * has proper filesystem access to the app location
-  * has pull access to all re remote repos
+  * has pull access to all remote repos

 You would configure ssh port on the remote machine using your local .ssh/config file.